jordanrobinson/blog/_posts/2020-12-27-insomnia-chained-requests.md

 ---
 layout: post
-title: Chaining Requests and using Variables in Insomnia
+title: Chaining Requests and Using Variables in Insomnia
 description: A quick walkthrough on how to chain requests using variables, in the rest client Insomnia.
 permalink: /insomnia-chained-requests
 ---

 ## Insomnia

 [Insomnia](https://insomnia.rest) is an open source rest client often thought of as a lightweight modern alternative to [Postman](https://www.postman.com/).
 In the past year or so I've used it a lot more than I have Postman, if only due to the quicker startup times, less bloat, and much easier to use UX.

-I'd really recommend it, and it supports importing a lot of things, such as collections, from Postman.
+I'd really recommend it, switching is easy too, as it supports importing a lot of things, such as collections, from Postman.
 While there isn't support for some of the more esoteric features in Postman, Insomnia makes up for it by being immensely more usable.

 ## Chained Requests